Meet CIOPORA Board

-Steve Hutton is a third-generation nurseryman and President & CEO of the Conard-Pyle Company/Star Roses & Plants.
-He is also President of the National Association of Plant Patent Owners, member of the board of the Wholesale Nursery Growers of America and member of the International Plant Propagators’ Society.
-As the only CIOPORA Board member from the U.S., Steve Hutton is the main communicator of the association's policy beyond the big pond.
-Elected during the AGM 2017 in Toronto, Steve will represent CIOPORA as President until at least April 2020.
+Steven Hutton is a third-generation nurseryman and the past President & CEO of the Conard-Pyle Company/Star Roses & Plants.
+He served many years as President of the National Association of Plant Patent Owners and was a member of the Board of the Wholesale Nursery Growers of America and a member of the International Plant Propagators’ Society.
+He is also a member of the Board of Trustees of Longwood Gardens, one of the world’s premier public gardens.

 Dr. Jan de Riek is research group leader at ILVO - The Institute for Agricultural and Fisheries Research, Belgium.
 He is the chairman and the brainpower behind the CIOPORA Working Group Biotechnology.
 At the ILVO Dr. de Riek is preoccupied with molecular genetics and breeding research in ornamental and agricultural crops.
 He acquired his doctorate degree in plant biotechnology at the University of Gent.

-Maarten Leune is Managing Director of the Royalty Administration International CV, the worldwide specialist in plant breeders' rights and royalty monitoring.
+Maarten Leune is Managing Director of the Royalty Administration International, a specialist in plant breeders' rights, royalty monitoring, and collection.
 Previously he worked as a Managing Director at the Chrysanthemum Breeders Association NV.
 Maarten Leune obtained his degree in Economy and Agriculture from the HAS Dronten.

 Dean Rule resides in Ecuador where he directs the greenhouse rose breeding, selection and marketing program of the E.G. Hill Company and its subsidiary International Rose Breeders LLC for the local and international markets.
 He also manages the selection and marketing program of Jan Spek Rozen in Ecuador and has been heavily involved in the local IP laws and local and international enforcement and lobbying.
 Dean has a M.Sc. in Horticulture from The Ohio State University with a specialty area of plant and post-harvest physiology.